-The UCLA Master of Fine Arts degree in Production with an emphasis in Cinematography, established in 1997, is a four-year program that trains students in the aesthetic, technical, and organizational aspects of cinematography making them the most versatile and innovative young cinematographers working today.
+Production with an emphasis in Cinematography, established in 1997, is a four-year Film and Television MFA program that trains students in the aesthetic, technical and organizational aspects of cinematography making them the most versatile and innovative young cinematographers working today.

-Currently 2-3 MFA students in Cinematography are admitted each year with 10-15 MFA Cinematography students enrolled at any time.
 In the first year of admissions to the program, nearly 100 candidates applied for the two positions.
-The number of applications increases annually as the reputation of the program grows.
+The number of applications and admits has increased as the reputation of the program grows.

-The Cinematography Program has a twelve-quarter time-to-degree requirement.
+The Cinematography Program has a 12-quarter time-to-degree requirement.
 The minimum total units required to graduate is 72 units (18 courses).
-Only 16 units of FTVDM 596ABC may be applied towards the total course requirement and only 8 of these may be applied towards the minimum graduate course requirement.
-Only 4 units of 596A and 4 units of 596B may be taken prior to advancement.
+Only 16 units of FTVDM 596ABC may be applied towards the total course requirement and only eight of these may be applied towards the minimum graduate course requirement.
+Only four units of 596A and four units of 596B may be taken prior to advancement.
 FTVDM 596 D though F may be taken after advancement.

 A. Required Courses:To pursue the Cinematography specialization, students are required to: